Size and Weight Limitations

 registered gross weight of the truck or truck tractor for a combination.

-gross weight maximum of any individual vehicle, including farm
+The maximum gross weight of any individual vehicle, including farm

 80,000 lbs.
 These limits are subject to the registered gross weight of